-If you are not a very active person or spend many hours sitting, it is important to increase your physical activity.
-Exercising 30 minutes, three times a week, can help you reduce high triglycerides by up to 40%.
-It is not necessary for you to start with big goals–a small walk will be enough and will improve your physical condition until you can increase your physical activity.
+If you’re not a very active person or spend many hours sitting, it’s important to increase your physical activity.
+Exercising 30 minutes, three times a week, can help you reduce high triglycerides.
+It’s not necessary for you to start with big goals.
+A small walk will be enough and will improve your physical condition.

 Reduce Unhealthy Fats

-It is important for you to remember to read the listed ingredients to avoid such fats.
-It is recommended that 30% or less of the calories you consume be fat-content.
+It’s important for you to remember to read the ingredients lists to avoid these fats.
 Instead, you should include whole grains, fruits, vegetables, foods low in fat, and lean meats.

 Take More Omega-3

 Earlier in the article, we discussed unhealthy fats.

 However, some fats are healthy and should be included in your diet, such as Omega-3 fatty acids.
 This type of fat is really good for the heart, as it directly reduces high triglycerides.

 Specialists recommend that you include this kind of fat at least once a week in your diet.
 You can find it in salmon, sardines, rainbow trout, herring, and other kinds of fish.

 Another way to increase the consumption of Omega-3 fatty acids is by taking it as supplements.
 However, remember to first consult your physician.

 Limit Your Consumption of Refined Carbohydrates